YoRyan/openrails-timetables/Surfliner2-3/README.md

 * You **must** use a testing build of Open Rails.
 The Amtrak timetable errors out with version 1.3.1.
 It works as of X1.3.1-123-g332ddb9c.
 * Surfliner, Metrolink, and Coaster trains use push-pull operation.
 For these trains, you **must** use a consist with a drivable cab at either end.
 * At Union Station, Surfliner trains reverse direction to continue onwards to San Luis Obispo or San Diego.
 To change cabs, set the reverser to neutral and press Ctrl-E.
 * Orange County Line trains originate at Oxnard instead of Montalvo (East Ventura).
-The dispatcher won't allow trains that spawn at Montalvo onto the mainline.
+This is because the dispatcher won't allow trains that spawn at Montalvo onto the mainline.